fondac/lunchpail/entrees/japanese-curry.md

 3. Add the garlic, ginger and remaining 3 tablespoons butter, then cook, stirring, until the butter melts.
 Add the flour and cook, stirring constantly, until lightly browned, 2 to 3 minutes; some of the flour will stick to the bottom of the pot.
 4. Add the curry powder and continue to cook, stirring constantly, until fragrant and toasted, 2 to 3 minutes.
 5. Working in two additions, add 1 cup water while stirring and scraping the bottom of the pot to loosen the browned bits, then cook, stirring, until the mixture is smooth and thick, about 2 minutes.
 6. Stir in another 1 1/4 cups water and bring to a simmer.
-Add the potatoes, carrot and bell pepper.
+Add the potatoes and carrot.
 Cook on a simmer, uncovered and stirring occasionally and scraping the bottom of the pot, until a skewer inserted into the potatoes and carrots meets no resistance, about 35 minutes (maybe longer).
 7. Stir in the soy sauce, rice vinegar and 1/2 teaspoon pepper.
-Cook, stirring often, until the curry is thick enough to lightly coat the chicken and vegetables, 2 to 4 minutes.
+Cook, stirring often, until the curry is thick enough to lightly coat the vegetables and spinach has totally wilted, 2 to 4 minutes.
 Remove from the heat.